Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 3. Abdominal exercises

-There are lots of exercises that are amazing for the abdominal area such as the plank, crunches, and hip raises — all of which can be done with your body weight, making these types of exercises great for a calisthenics workout on their own or combined with incorporated into your routine.
+There are lots of exercises that are amazing for the abdominal area, such as the plank, crunches and hip raises — all of which can be done with your bodyweight, making these types of exercises great for a calisthenics workout on their own or incorporated into your overall fitness routine.

 4. Jumping jacks

-Jumping jacks are great because they get the heart pumping — not only offering fat-burning benefits, but keeps the heart healthy.
-The full body movement combined with jumping gives the body a great overall cardio burn, and they also serve as a great leg exercise.
+Jumping jacks are great because they get the heart pumping — not only offering fat-burning benefits, but keeping the heart healthy.
+The full body movement combined with jumping gives the body a great overall cardio burn, and jumping jacks also serve as a great leg exercise.

 Squat and jumping movements are also great butt exercises, and they can be part of an overall butt workout.